sendgrid/docs/content/docs/ui/managing-contacts/segmenting-your-contacts.md

 ## Segmentation fields and types

-The following tables list the available fields, excluding custom fields that you set, and the fields' data types.
-The operators available for each type are included in the section following the tables.
+The following tables list the available default fields and the fields' data types.
+Your account will also include any Custom Fields you add.
+The operators available for each type are included in the [section following these field tables](#operators-available-for-contact-profile-and-custom-fields).

 ### Contact Profile fields